bluz71/git-status-fly/README.md

 For such very large repositories it is strongly recommended to enable the following configuration options:

-- `git config feature.manyFiles true`, adopt internal Git settings to improve performance for large repositories as [documented here](https://github.blog/2019-11-03-highlights-from-git-2-24/)
+- `git config feature.manyFiles true` will adopt internal Git settings to improve performance for large repositories as [documented here](https://github.blog/2019-11-03-highlights-from-git-2-24/)

-- `git config core.fsmonitor true`, enable Git file system monitor as [documented here](https://github.blog/2022-06-29-improve-git-monorepo-performance-with-a-file-system-monitor)
+- `git config core.fsmonitor true` will enable Git file system monitor as [documented here](https://github.blog/2022-06-29-improve-git-monorepo-performance-with-a-file-system-monitor)

-Note, as of May 2023 `fsmonitor` is implemented only for Windows and macOS.
+Note, as of May 2023 `fsmonitor` is only available for Windows and macOS.

 License
 -------